MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-postgresql-to-passwordless-connection.md

 > Azure also provides [Service Connector](/azure/service-connector/overview), which can help you connect your hosting service with PostgreSQL.
 With Service Connector to configure your hosting environment, you can omit the step of assigning roles to your managed identity because Service Connector will do it for you.
 The following section describes how to configure your Azure hosting environment in two ways: one via Service Connector and the other by configuring each hosting environment directly.

 > [!IMPORTANT]
-> Service Connector's commands require the latest [edge build of Azure CLI](https://github.com/Azure/azure-cli/blob/dev/doc/try_new_features_before_release.md).
-[Download and install the edge builds](https://github.com/Azure/azure-cli#edge-builds) for your platform.
+> Service Connector's commands require [Azure CLI](/cli/azure/install-azure-cli) 2.41.0 or above.

 #### Create the managed identity using the Azure portal